-The layout plan indicates some green areas within the site around the parking bays; however, no details of any proposed planting has been submitted.
-Concerns have been expressed as to how this can be achieved on the site given the amount of built form, car parking etc. as well as bin stores positioned along the frontage and the need for steps and a ramp to provide access.
+The layout plan indicates some green areas within the site around the parking bays; details of proposed planting has been submitted which addresses the concerns raised as to whether this can be satisfactorily achieved on the site given the amount of built form, car parking, bin stores and the need for steps and a ramp to provide access.
 Moreover, the Environment Agency have requested a 8m easement to the rear of the site to provide right of entry to Trawden Brook this will require permits for any activities within the area and would therefore restrict the use of these rear gardens for future residents.

-The proposed layout has limited scope for any effective landscaping resulting in a harsh form to the development.
-This needs to be softened in order to provide soft landscaping/screening between the wall fronting onto the highway and the houses positioned towards the rear of the site.
+Whilst the proposed layout provides limited scope for any effective landscaping this has been improved and now provides some soft landscaping/screening between the wall fronting onto the highway and the houses positioned towards the rear of the site.
 The 3m high wall will effectively screen the car parking area and to some degree the access steps/ramp to the houses.
-Limited details of the access ramp have been provided in terms of gradient and boundary treatments.
-The agent has been requested to address this issue.
+Details of the access ramp have been provided in terms of gradient and boundary treatments.